rickycorte/EmyTagBot/README.md

 ## Setup Firebase
 Add your firebase admin json as a document called `firebase` in your database

-## Web Integration
-This bot is deeply integrated with a custom website powered by firebase.

-You can check its repo [here](https://github.com/rickycorte/EmyTagBot-Site).

 **Note:**
 your firebase admin json is something like this:
 ```